-- 12. If you determined that the /tmp directory has less than 400 MB of free disk space, then identify a file system with at least 400 MB of free space and set the TMP and TMPDIR environment variables to specify a temporary directory on this file system: - Use the df -k command to identify a suitable file system with sufficient free space. - If necessary, enter commands similar to the following to create a temporary directory on the file system that you identified, and set the appropriate permissions on the directory:
+- 12. If you determined that the /tmp directory has less than 400 MB of free disk space, then identify a file system with at least 400 MB of free space and set the TMP and TMPDIR environment variables to specify a temporary directory on this file system: - a.
+Use the bdf command to identify a suitable file system with sufficient free space. - b.
+If necessary, enter commands similar to the following to create a temporary directory on the file system that you identified, and set the appropriate permissions on the directory:

 '''

 $ su - root

 mkdir /mount_point/tmp

-chmod a+wr /mount_point/tmp

-exit

 '''